shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-app.md

 ```python
 template = app.get_setting("save_template")
 ```
-Which means that you could configure your app to use a different template depending on the environment the app is running in.
+This means that you could configure your app to use a different template depending on the environment the app is running in.

 You can read more on configuration settings [in the reference documentation](https://developer.shotgunsoftware.com/tk-core/platform.html?highlight=allows_empty#the-configuration-section).